heichblatt/heichblatt.github.io/content/posts/2024-W43-selected-readings.md

 ---
-title: "2024-W43 Selected Readings"
+title: "Selected Readings 2024-W43"
 date: 2024-10-24
 draft: false
 tags:
-  - selected-reading
+  - selected-readings
 ---

 This is the first installment in what I hope will be a series of weekly lists of links that interested me.